 Subnational Elections Database

 Which party won highest subnational office?
-The Subnational Elections Database holds this information for 84 out of 106 politically decentralized democracies after 1990.
+The Subnational Elections Database offers this information for 84 of 106 democracies holding subnational elections between 1990 and 2024.
 For Latin America, it also captures vote shares, candidate information, and characteristics of the subnational electoral framework.

 Country-Level Data